Mike Tomlin: Super Bowl XLV loss and Killer B's Era: 2010–2016

 Facing the Baltimore Ravens on November 28, 2013, in a primetime Thanksgiving Day game with major playoff implications, Tomlin became the subject of controversy when video replay showed him interfering with a kick return.
 With the Steelers trailing 13–7 in the third quarter, Tomlin stood just off the field along the visiting team's sideline as Baltimore's Jacoby Jones broke free on a kickoff return for a potential game-breaking touchdown.
 Tomlin, with his back to the approaching play, appeared to glance over his shoulder then place his foot briefly onto the field as he jumped out of the way, causing Jones to veer inside where he was tackled.
 Several Ravens players claimed Tomlin had intentionally interfered with Jones; if officials had agreed, a touchdown could have been awarded to the Ravens based on the palpably unfair act.
 However, no penalty was called for interference or for standing in the white border area reserved for the officiating crew.
 Whether it was intentional or not, Tomlin was widely criticized in the media.
 Following the game, Tomlin defended himself, stating he had simply wandered too close to the field while watching the play on the stadium's Jumbotron, a mistake he said coaches often make.
 The league subsequently announced it was investigating the matter, with the potential of a heavy fine and forfeited draft picks.
-On December 4, 2013, the NFL announced that they had fined Tomlin $100,000, and hinted it was considering stripping the Steelers of one or more draft picks because his actions affected the play on the field.
+On December 4, the NFL announced that they had fined Tomlin $100,000, and hinted it was considering stripping the Steelers of one or more draft picks because his actions affected the play on the field.
 The $100,000 fine was tied for the second-highest for a coach in NFL history and was also tied for the highest for a coach who does not also have the powers of general manager.
 Then-Minnesota Vikings head coach Mike Tice was fined $100,000 in 2005 for scalping Super Bowl tickets.
 Tomlin led the Steelers to another 8–8 record in the 2013 season, missing the postseason.

 Tomlin led the Steelers to improvement in the 2014 season, going 11–5 and winning the AFC North.
-The team saw their season end in the Wild Card Round to the Baltimore Ravens in a 30–17 loss.
+The team saw their season end during the Wild Card Round to the Baltimore Ravens in a 30–17 loss.
 The 2014 season saw the birth of the Killer B's era in which Roethlisberger along with wide receiver Antonio Brown and running back Le'Veon Bell all hit their primes.

-In the 2015 season, Tomlin and the Steelers recorded a 10–6 mark, which qualified the team for the postseason.
-The Steelers defeated the Cincinnati Bengals on the road by a score of 18–16 in the Wild Card Round before falling to the Denver Broncos on the road by a score of 23–16 in the Divisional Round.
+In the 2015 season, Tomlin and the Steelers recorded a 10–6 record, which qualified the team for the postseason.
+The Steelers narrowly beat the Cincinnati Bengals on the road by a score of 18–16 in the Wild Card Round before losing to the Denver Broncos on the road by a score of 23–16 in the Divisional Round.